zpgallegos/zavant/v2/readme.md

 data or administer the bucket.
 The
 [daily workflow stack](infrastructure/daily-workflow.md) owns EventBridge Scheduler, its start-execution role, and the Step Functions state machine that invokes acquisition and waits for Glue.
+Glue still reconciles durable revisions after a partial acquisition failure, and the workflow then reports that retained failure.
 The schedule defaults to 6:00 AM `America/Los_Angeles` and follows daylight-saving time.
 Credentials are supplied by execution roles, never environment variables.